codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "detected network address" "Dynamic", ""
-   "Introduced", "???"
+   "Initial Version", "???"

-.. warning:: Do not manually set this variable.
+.. warning:: Since this is for internal use only, don't manually set the ``base_host`` variable.

 .. _`base_port`: